-The Board of Elders shall:

-1. Meet generally monthly (at least ten times per year).
-The Clerk or their designate shall be present to record the proceedings for the general membership.
-The Elders may by a majority vote of those present at any meeting exclude either the Pastorate or the Clerk in order to discuss sensitive matters.

-2. Require five votes in order to accept any issue that is voted upon.
-A minimum of five members will be required in order to conduct any meeting in which voting takes place.

-3. Determine its own mode of procedure and appoint other committees as deemed necessary.
-The board members will be elected at large and they will determine their individual roles with ministry teams after they are elected.

-4. Guide the Deacons, Ministry Teams and the Staff in their work.

-5. Review and endorse budgets, annual plans, staffing plans, and unbudgeted capital investment plans.

-6. Rule on differences which arise between Ministry teams, committees or organizations within the Church.

-7. Advocate additional duties or objectives for any ministry team within the area of their respective responsibilities in the interest of a more effective total program.

-8. Approve regular staff positions and hiring/terminations, provided that some of such responsibilities may be delegated to the Pastorate or Staff.
+A Lead Elder shall be elected annually at the first elder meeting held after the annual meetingThe Lead Pastor shall not be eligible to be the Lead Elder.

+The Clerk shall be responsible for taking minutes of each elder meeting and for transmitting the approved minutes to the appropriate church staff member for archiving.

+Five affirmative votes are required to pass any action taken by the Elder Board.
+A quorum of five is required at each meeting.
+The Lead Pastor is a full voting member of the Board of Elders.

+Elders shall determine policies and procedures used to govern meetings and general church processes.
+The policies and procedures shall be written and maintained by the appropriate staff person.

+Elders shall establish ministry teams and provide appropriate guidance to those teams (see Article 3C).

+Elders are responsible for reviewing and recommending the annual budget, including capital investments, to the Congregation for approval at the Annual Meeting.

-9. Fill vacancies in all elective offices until the next congregational meeting, provided that such authority may be delegated to the Elder responsible for such ministry team.
+Elders shall fill vacancies in all elective offices until the next congregational meeting.

-10. Appoint, upon the opening of a Pastoral position, a Pastoral Committee to select a candidate for the Pastorate.
-The Pastoral committee shall be composed of at least five members of the Church, at least one of whom shall be an Elder.
+Elders shall appoint, upon the opening of the Lead Pastoral position, a Pastoral Committee to select a candidate for the Lead Pastor.
+The committee shall be composed of at least five members of the Church, at least one of whom shall be an Elder.
 The committee shall report its findings directly to the Board of Elders.

-11. Terminate a member of the Pastorate, upon a determination of the Board of Elders made upon consultation with the remaining members of the Pastorate that such member of the pastorate has acted or is acting detrimentally to the welfare of the Church, provided that the Lead Pastor may only be terminated upon a vote of the Congregation at a regular or special congregational meeting.
+Elders may terminate a member of the Pastorate, upon a determination of the Board of Elders made upon consultation with the remaining members of the Pastorate, that such member of the pastorate has or is acting detrimentally to the welfare of the Church, provided that the Lead Pastor may only be terminated upon a vote of the Congregation at a regular or special congregational meeting.

-12. Remove and replace a Deacon upon a determination that such Deacon is not fulfilling his or her responsibilities.
+Elders may remove and replace a deacon or elder upon a determination that such deacon is not fulfilling his or her responsibilities.

-13. Be elected for a term of three years at the annual congregational meeting.
-The terms should be staggered in order to provide for approximately a one-third changing of the Board of Elders each year, with the exception of the Pastorate.

-14. Be elected for no more than two consecutive terms.
-An Elder may be reelected to the Elder Board after he or she has been inactive for one year.

-15. Be responsible for conducting annual reviews for all pastors; such responsibility may be delegated.
+The Lead Pastor is accountable to the Board of Elders (see Rockland Constitution, Article 4).
+The Lead Elder is responsible for conducting a written annual review of the Lead Pastor approved by the Elder Board.

+Article 3.
 Deacons

-Article 1 - Organizational Structure